What's the Problem?

 See the other food poisoning lawsuits our attorneys have covered.

 Do I Have a Trader Joe's Egg Recall Lawsuit?

-The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Trader Joe’s Egg Recall Lawsuits.
+The Food Poisoning Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Trader Joe's Egg Recall Lawsuits.
 We are handling individual litigation nationwide and currently accepting new listeria cases in all 50 states.

 If you or a loved one got sick after eating recalled eggs, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to a settlement by filing a food poisoning lawsuit and we can help.